Nissan Altima owners have reported 26 problems related to crankcase (pcv) (under the engine and engine cooling category).

-The owner has a 2005 Nissan Altima.
+The contact owns a 2005 Nissan Altima.
 There is an open recall on this vehicle, and, although the contact's vehicle was experiencing identical failures as listed in the recall, the VIN was not included.
 When she attempted to start the vehicle, the engine would not turn over.
 The check engine light illuminated on the instrument panel.
 The vehicle was towed to an authorized dealer and the mechanic stated that the camshaft sensor needed to be replaced.
 In July of 2008, the crankshaft sensor was replaced at an authorized dealer.
 The vehicle is in the process of being serviced.
 The VIN and recall number were unknown.
 The current and failure mileages were 52,000.
-The failure date was May 30, 2008.

 See all problems of the 2005 Nissan Altima.

 The contact owns a 2004 Nissan Altima.
 While driving approximately 60 mph, the engine light illuminated.
 The contact took her vehicle to a mechanic shop and a diagnostic was performed.
 She was informed that the camshaft sensor needed to be replaced.
 The mechanic also stated that there was a recall on the defect, but her VIN was not included.
 The contact stated that her vehicle would stall while driving and should be included in the recall.
 The vehicle has not yet been repaired.
 The recall number was unknown.
 The failure and current mileages were 84,000.